Guide to Growing Lettuce

 Beneficial Pests

 With the variety of colors, shapes and flavors available, your salads may never be the same.
-Lettuce is adapatable to many growing conditions, but likes it cool - around 60 F to 65 F. Grow in spring and fall, and slow bolting by shading summer crops.
+Lettuce is adaptable to many growing conditions, but likes it cool - around 60 F to 65 F. Generally, better results will be obtained by growing during cooler portions of the growing cycle.

 Seeds or Seedlings